christensenacademy/christensen-academy/modules/css-layouts/challenges/four-corners-challenge.md

 Your challenge is to use absolute positioning--and other CSS--to get the following HTML to look like the picutre below.

 NOTE: You must make sure that *position:relative* is set on the big black box so that the four absolutely positioned elements stay inside of it.
 In my opinion, this is a wierd part of CSS.
-By default, absolutely positioned elements will position themselves with respect to the entire window unless they are children of relatively positioned element--or another absolutely positioned element.
+By default, absolutely positioned elements will position themselves with respect to the entire window unless they are children of a relatively positioned element--or another absolutely positioned element.

 ```html
 <!DOCTYPE html>